AI Email Drafts: Best Practices & Tips

 Should I edit every AI draft before sending?
 Yes, at least with a quick review.
 AI can produce excellent drafts, but human verification ensures accuracy and appropriate tone.

 How do I make AI drafts sound more like me?
-The fastest way: forward at least 3 sent emails to your profile's learning address.
-Aeralis picks up your greetings, sign-offs, and sentence patterns automatically.
-The more emails you forward, the closer the output matches your voice.
+The fastest way: just use the add-on.
+Open Aeralis on threads that represent how you actually write, and the active profile picks up your greetings, sign-offs, and sentence patterns automatically.
+The more you use it across real threads, the closer the output matches your voice.

 What if the AI keeps getting the tone wrong?
 Be more explicit about tone in your prompts.
 Provide examples of what you want (and don't want).
-If using profiles, forward more representative emails so style learning has better data to work with.
+If using profiles, make sure the right profile is active when you're opening threads that represent that context — style learning is scoped per profile.

 Can AI help with emails in languages other than English?
 Yes, most modern AI systems handle multiple languages well.
 Specify the target language in your prompt, and consider whether cultural norms differ from English-language business communication.